ziotom78/lezioni-astronomia/tomasi-astro2-lezione-02.md

 \end{aligned}
 \]

-# Interazioni a lungo raggio

-Usando le solite sostituzioni
+# Long-Range Interactions

+Using the usual substitutions
 \[
 n = \frac{N}{\frac43 \pi R^3}, \quad N M_* G \approx R v^2,
 \]
-l'espressione di $\Delta t$ diventa
+the expression for $\Delta t$ becomes
 \[
 \Delta t \approx \frac{N}{\log N}\,\frac{R}{v}.
 \]
-Rispetto alla nostra stima iniziale $\Delta t_r \sim N R / v$, qui compare $\log N$ al denominatore.
-Per un ammasso tipico, $\log N
+Compared to our initial estimate $\Delta t_r \sim N R / v$, here
+$\log N$ appears in the denominator.
+For a typical cluster, $\log N
 \approx \log 10^6 \approx 14$.

-# Tempo di rilassamento

-Il calcolo esatto porta alla formula
+# Relaxation Time

+The exact calculation leads to the formula
 \[
 \Delta t_r \approx \frac1{12 \ln (N/2)}\,\frac{N R}v,
 \]
-da cui si ottiene che
+from which we obtain
 \[
 \Delta t_r \approx \frac1{12 \ln (10^6/2)}\,\frac{10^6 \times
   5\,\text{pc}}{16\,\text{km/s}} \approx 2\,\text{Gyr},
 \]
-stavolta fisicamente plausibile.

-# Tempo di rilassamento
+this time physically plausible.

+# Relaxation Time

--   Il calcolo svolto in questa lezione è spiegato nell'esercizio 1.14 di *Cosmology and Astrophysics through problems* (T. Padmanabhan, Cambridge University Press, 1996).
+-   The calculation carried out in this lecture is explained in exercise 1.14 of *Cosmology and Astrophysics through problems* (T. Padmanabhan, Cambridge University Press, 1996).

--   Nel capitolo 10.7 del volume I di *Theoretical Astrophysics* (T. Padmanabhan, Cambridge U. P., 2000) c'è la derivazione esatta della formula nel caso di un plasma (il potenziale Coulombiano dipende da $r$ come quello Newtoniano).
+-   Chapter 10.7 of volume I of *Theoretical Astrophysics* (T. Padmanabhan, Cambridge U. P., 2000) contains the full derivation of the formula in the case of a plasma (the Coulomb potential depends on $r$ as the Newtonian one does).

-# Età degli ammassi globulari
+# Age of globular clusters

 <center>![](images/jimenez-padoan-title.png){height=600px}</center>

-# Età degli ammassi globulari
+# Age of globular clusters

 > The LF is a natural clock because the number of stars in a given luminosity bin decreases with time, since more massive stars evolve more rapidly than less massive ones.
 The fact that small differences in stellar masses correspond to large differences in evolutionary time explains the power of the LF clock…

-# Età degli ammassi globulari
+# Age of globular clusters

 <center>![](images/jimenez-padoan-plot.png){height=600px}</center>

-# Tempo di vita degli a.g.

--   Il testo di riferimento del corso (Kutner) sostiene che il tempo di vita degli ammassi globulari sia molto superiore a quello dell'Universo ($\sim 200\,\mathrm{Gyr}$).

--   Però questo esclude le perturbazioni che avvengono quando gli ammassi globulari attraversano il disco Galattico, e che possono portare alla loro progressiva distruzione.
+# Lifetime of GCs

+-   The course's reference text (Kutner) claims that the lifetime of globular clusters is much longer than the age of the Universe ($\sim 200\,\mathrm{Gyr}$).

+-   However, this excludes the perturbations that occur when globular clusters cross the Galactic disk, which can lead to their progressive destruction.

--   Inoltre simulazioni al computer (Zonoozi et al., 2011, Zonoozi et al., 2014) mostrano che i processi di evaporazione sono fino a un ordine di grandezza più rapidi di quanto stimato dal nostro calcolo.
+-   Furthermore, computer simulations (Zonoozi et al., 2011, Zonoozi et al., 2014) show that evaporation processes are up to an order of magnitude faster than estimated by our calculation.

-# Ammassi aperti
+# Open clusters

 ---